 The Avian Education Program was endowed by an anonymous donor for the purpose of increasing awareness and appreciation of birds and promoting the conservation and creation of bird-friendly habitat.
 Members of an advisory committee help to develop bird-related programs for people of all ages and to coordinate educational efforts with environmental agencies and organizations throughout the community.

 Activities include bird walks, seasonal bird-banding surveys, and indoor and outdoor lectures and workshops.
+The dates for these activities are available on our Events Calendar.
 The program has also produced the Arboretum Bird Checklist brochure, which is available at the Overlook Pavilion literature rack.
 Outdoor activities are staged in the H.O.
 Smith Botanic Gardens and in the more distant portions of the Arboretum near Sunset Park.
 Indoor activities are conducted in the Forest Resources Building.

 For more information about the Avian Education Program, please contact: